annaundflora/sb_trustcall_poc/instructions/shipment_system_prompt.md

 3. For documents without specified weight, use 1 kg.
 4. If weight rounds to 0, use 1 kg.
 5. If gross and chargeable weights differ, use gross weight.
+6. Only use integer values, and round them if neccessary.

 ## For multiple different items:
 1. If weight is specified per item, use those values.
+1a.
+If the items quantity is > 1, devide the item weight by the quantity
-2. If only total weight is given, divide proportionally among items.
+3. If only total weight is given, divide proportionally among items.

 # Stackability Determination Rules